First-Time Attendee Tips

 In addition to talks there are usually around 70 posters every year.
 The posters will be up for the majority of the conference for you to look at but there is always a set time when poster authors are asked to be available for questions from attendees.

 Every city has its own unique culture, cultural heritage sites, and attractions.
 To enhance your visit to the host city a variety of educational and entertaining tours are offered.
 There is an additional fee associated with these.

 Workshops are usually held in the one to two days before and after the regular meeting program.
 The subject matter varies every year and may include hands-on components.
 There is an additional fee associated with these.

 - Lunch Sessions

-The lunch programs are widely varied every year.
-There is usually one Socratic Dialogue session, the purpose of which is not to find a solution to the subject, but instead to provide a safe, open environment for participants to investigate what the essence is behind their own points of view as well as those of others.
+Programs vary widely every year.
+There is usually one on the Socratic Dialogue, the purpose of which is not to find a solution to the subject, but instead to provide a safe, open environment for participants to investigate what the essence is behind their own points of view as well as those of others.

 - Mistakes Session